Columbia Association Kids Triathlon

 Age Group Awards and Post Race

 The Columbia Association Kids Triathlon will award first, second, and third place across four age groups for both girls and boys.
-Each triathlete will receive a commemorative Columbia Association Kids Triathlon race tee and finisher's medal, be eligible for our popular themed door prizes, and enjoy healthy post race snacks and hydration.
+Each triathlete will receive a commemorative Columbia Association Kids Triathlon race tee and finisher's medal, be eligible for door prizes, and enjoy healthy post race snacks and hydration.

 Day before (Saturday) Packet Pick Up